Aliases for HTR2A Gene

 GeneCards Summary for HTR2A Gene

 HTR2A (5-Hydroxytryptamine Receptor 2A) is a Protein Coding gene.
 Diseases associated with HTR2A include Major Depressive Disorder And Accelerated Response To Antidepressant Drug Treatment and Anorexia Nervosa 1.
-Among its related pathways are Signaling by GPCR and Serotonin Receptor 2 and ELK-SRF/GATA4 signaling.
+Among its related pathways are Signaling in Gap Junctions and Serotonergic synapse.
 GO annotations related to this gene include G-protein coupled receptor activity and drug binding.
 An important paralog of this gene is HTR2C.

 UniProtKB/Swiss-Prot for HTR2A Gene

-G-protein coupled receptor for 5-hydroxytryptamine (serotonin).
-Also functions as a receptor for various drugs and psychoactive substances, including mescaline, psilocybin, 1-(2,5-dimethoxy-4-iodophenyl)-2-aminopropane (DOI) and lysergic acid diethylamide (LSD).
-Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors.
-Beta-arrestin family members inhibit signaling via G proteins and mediate activation of alternative signaling pathways.
-Signaling activates phospholipase C and a phosphatidylinositol-calcium second messenger system that modulates the activity of phosphatidylinositol 3-kinase and promotes the release of Ca(2+) ions from intracellular stores.
-Affects neural activity, perception, cognition and mood.
+G-protein coupled receptor for 5-hydroxytryptamine (serotonin) (PubMed:1330647, PubMed:18703043, PubMed:19057895).
+Also functions as a receptor for various drugs and psychoactive substances, including mescaline, psilocybin, 1-(2,5-dimethoxy-4-iodophenyl)-2-aminopropane (DOI) and lysergic acid diethylamide (LSD) (PubMed:28129538).
+Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors (PubMed:28129538).
+Beta-arrestin family members inhibit signaling via G proteins and mediate activation of alternative signaling pathways (PubMed:28129538).
+Signaling activates phospholipase C and a phosphatidylinositol-calcium second messenger system that modulates the activity of phosphatidylinositol 3-kinase and promotes the release of Ca(2+) ions from intracellular stores (PubMed:18703043, PubMed:28129538).
+Affects neural activity, perception, cognition and mood (PubMed:18297054).
 Plays a role in the regulation of behavior, including responses to anxiogenic situations and psychoactive substances.
 Plays a role in intestinal smooth muscle contraction, and may play a role in arterial vasoconstriction.

 (Microbial infection) Acts as a receptor for human JC polyomavirus/JCPyV.